 An annual commencement is held at the end of the spring semester.
 Diplomas are awarded at the end of each semester and summer session.
 All students graduating during an academic year are eligible to participate in the spring commencement.

-Prior to a student’s graduation, the Admissions and Records Office must conduct an official graduation review.
+Prior to a student’s graduation, the Office of Enrollment Services must conduct an official graduation review.
 To ensure that graduation candidates can make any final changes to their final semester schedules, these students are expected to file applications for candidacy with their campus registrars no later than:

 February 15 for spring graduation